 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-Like everyone in their 20s, Euro trip was nothing short of a bucket list item for me.
+Like everyone in their 20s, heading on a Euro trip was nothing short of a bucket list item for me.
 It had been alluding me for years, and I finally decided to take the plunge and go on my dream trip.
-Till now, I had only heard of Schengen visa nightmare and it was my turn to pass through the tunnel.
+After hearing about issues with the Schengen visa for years, it was my time to experience it firsthand.

-When Americans, Australians or other first world citizens have visa on arrival for Europe, it pains me to go through the meticulously redundant paperwork.
-I would love to see the world without borders one day, but for now, we need to face reality.
+When Americans, Australians, or other first-world citizens have visa on arrival for Europe, it sucks to go through the painstakingly redundant paperwork as an Indian passport holder.
+I would love to see the world without borders one day, but for now, there’s no way around it.

-I wanted to apply for Schengen Italy visa on my own, so I went through everything I could get my hands on about the same.
-And I went through many horror stories of visa rejection too.
+I wanted to apply for a Schengen Italy visa on my own, so I went through dozens of articles that I could get my hands on.
+I reached out to a few of my friends who applied for a Schengen visa before.
+Also, I came across many horror stories of visa rejection.
 And honestly, it’s true.
 It can be a nightmare!
-After a few sleepless nights, and once I had all the documents in order, I applied for the visa.
-Luckily, I got my Schengen Italy tourist visa from India within a week.
+After a few sleepless nights of sifting through the documents, I applied for the visa.
+Luckily, I got my Schengen Italy tourist visa within a week.
 It felt like an accomplishment, no less!

 Visiting Europe for the first time and looking to pass the initial hurdle of procuring an Italy tourist Visa from India?
 You have come to the right place.

-Here’s a DIY step by step ultimate guide with all the latest information for all that you need to have a smooth and hassle-free Schengen Italy visa from India.
+Here’s a DIY step-by-step ultimate guide with all the latest information for all that you’ll ever need to have a smooth and hassle-free Schengen Italy visa from India.

 Planning a Euro Trip all by yourself?
 Check out this essential guide on Euro Trip Planner now.